fight233/DThouse_cxd/documentation20/en/07.advanced-features/docs.md

 $ ./subscribe -sql='select * from meters where current > 10;'
 ```

-After the sample program starts, open another terminal window, and the shell that starts TDengine inserts a data with a current of 12A into **D1001**:
+After the sample program starts, open another terminal window, and the shell that starts DThouse inserts a data with a current of 12A into **D1001**:

 ```shell
 $ taos